 What is true omnichannel banking?

-Consumers increasingly expect their band to provide omnichannel experiences.
+Consumers increasingly expect their bank to provide omnichannel experiences.
 They want to perform the same banking operations whether it’s online banking, by phone, via a call center, in a bank branch, or any other available channel.
 But additionally, they want these experiences seamlessly - when, where and on whatever devices they prefer.

 Omnichannel vs multichannel - what’s the difference?

-According to The Economist, an omnichannel strategy means customers can “shop with smartphones, tablets, laptops and even in stores as if waited upon by a single salesman with an unfailing memory and uncanny intuition about their preferences,” The Economist
+"An omnichannel strategy means customers can shop with smartphones, tablets, laptops and even in stores as if waited upon by a single salesman with an unfailing memory and uncanny intuition about their preferences,” The Economist

 Source: IBM Omnichannel banking: From transaction processing to optimized customer experience

 As mentioned, omnichannel banking is all about integration, and it’s this integration that allows banking services the best of all worlds.
 In retail banking, it means support for a choice of channels and the ability to switch from one to another without a disrupted, fragmented journey.

 While omnichannel banking allows banks and retailers to offer consumers the convenience of digital channels and digital banking, it also means they must provide the vital trust aspect of human interaction.
 Other benefits of omnichannel banking include: